 Please do not skip this step.
 It’s very easy to jump into the MBA essays and start contorting your story around what you think the school wants to hear.
 But as I say in almost every MBA article I write, that is the losing-est strategy you could possibly employ.

 The key to making the admissions committee fall in love with you (which is your best bet to gaining admission in a competitive season and overcoming any weaknesses you might have) is showing them your authentic best self.
-This is why we call our process the Authentic MBA Application Package.
+This is why we call our process the Authentic MBA Application Project.
 Genuine, inspiring human beings get into business school.
 Panderers land in the ding pile with all the other undifferentiated, boring candidates who failed to create a distinct and lasting impression on MBA application readers.

 6. Develop your Career Game Plan